 Step 2:

 In the same pan, add sesame seeds and start roasting them on low flame.
 Keep stirring or flipping the seeds in between.
+Keep roasting till all seeds puff up and slightly change colour.
+Transfer them to a bowl.

 Step 3: